Laskarzhevsky/PocoDataSet/README.md

 - Provide an async-friendly `FillAsync` API that accepts parameter dictionaries to avoid inline concatenation and reduce risk of SQL injection.

 ## Key types
-- `PocoDataSet.SqlServerDataAdapter.SqlDataAdapter` — main adapter class used to execute queries and return an `IDataSet`.
+- `PocoDataSet.SqlServerDataAdapter.SqlDataAdapter` â€” main adapter class used to execute queries and return an `IDataSet`.
-- `PocoDataSet.SqlServerDataAdapter.DataTableCreator` — internal helper used by the adapter to create `DataTable` instances with columns, primary keys and rows.
+- `PocoDataSet.SqlServerDataAdapter.DataTableCreator` â€” internal helper used by the adapter to create `DataTable` instances with columns, primary keys and rows.
-- `PocoDataSet.SqlServerDataAdapter.ForeignKeyData` — holds foreign key mapping information used when building `ColumnMetadata`.
+- `PocoDataSet.SqlServerDataAdapter.ForeignKeyData` â€” holds foreign key mapping information used when building `ColumnMetadata`.

 ## Notable behaviors
 - `DataTableCreator` reads column schema from `SqlDataReader.GetSchemaTable()` and populates `ColumnMetadata` fields such as `ColumnName`, `DataType`, `MaxLength`, and (when implemented) `IsNullable`.
 The project also supports loading primary key information and populating `DataTable.PrimaryKey`.